John Laudun

 Books

 Laudun, John.
 2016.
 The Amazing Crawfish Boat.
 In the Folklore Series in a Multicultural World series (sponsored by the Andrew Mellon Foundation).
 University Press of Mississippi.
-PDF of first three chapters.

-Articles & Chapters
+Articles

 Laudun, John.
-[2023].
+2023.
 Repairing Tradition.
-Journal of American Folklore.
-(In production.)
+Journal of American Folklore 136(541): 274–297.

 Laudun, John, Tom Kroh, Mahbube Sidikki, Robert Arp, and Adam Lowther.
 2021.
-The Department Of Defense’s Multidomain Operations Challenge.
+The Department of Defense’s Multidomain Operations Challenge.
 Global Security Review. https://globalsecurityreview.com/defense-department-multidomain-operations-challenge/.

 Laudun, John.
 2021.
 The Modes of Vernacular Discourse.
 Western Folklore 80(3/4): 401-436.

 Kinnaird, Katherine and John Laudun.
 2019.
 TED Talks as Data.
 Journal of Cultural Analytics (19 July).
 DOI: 10.31235/osf.io/4yqex.
-PDF.

 Laudun, John.
 2019.
 Trucks under Water: A Legend from the 2016 Flood.
 Louisiana Folklore Miscellany 28: 20–36.
-PDF.

 Laudun, John.
 2018.
 Tallying Treasure Tales: A Reconsideration of the Structure and Nature of Local Legends.
 Contemporary Legend 3(7): 1-27.